An IBL group in progress

-In Problem-based learning (PBL), learners are progressively given more and more responsibility for their own education and become increasingly independent of the teacher for their education.
-PBL produces independent learners who can continue to learn on their own in life and in their chosen careers.
-The responsibility of the teacher in PBL is to provide the educational materials and guidance that facilitate learning.
+The Wake Forest PA program curriculum is centered around inquiry-based, small-group, self-directed learning based on real patient medical problems.
+In inquiry-based learning (IBL), learners are progressively given more and more responsibility for their own education and become increasingly independent of the teacher for their education.
+IBL produces independent learners who can continue to learn on their own in life and in their chosen careers.
+The responsibility of the teacher in IBL is to provide the educational materials and guidance that facilitate learning.

-In our Clinical Problem Solving (CPS) groups, learning is based on the messy, complex problems encountered in the real world as a stimulus for learning and for integrating and organizing learned information in ways that will ensure its recall and application to future problems.
-The problems in CPS are also designed to challenge learners to develop effective problem-solving and critical thinking skills.
+In our IBL groups, learning is based on the messy, complex problems encountered in the real world as a stimulus for learning and for integrating and organizing learned information in ways that will ensure its recall and application to future problems.
+The problems in IBL are also designed to challenge learners to develop effective problem-solving and critical thinking skills.

 - Developing a sound, clinically relevant knowledge of the basic and clinical sciences